Let’s Make a TV Commercial!

-Now that you have studied character marketing, it is time to come up with a product, a character and a commercial!
+Now that you have studied character marketing, it is time to come up with an original video commercial, featuring a character.

 energizer bunny